 The real problem is that most of that money which we spend on heating is going towards wasted energy – heat lost through issues with the fabric of the house itself.
-This is usually about windows which are single-glazed, doors which have gaps around the edges, and uninsulated floors, roofs, and walls.
-All of these mean that heat is lost from our homes.

-The patchwork effect of single measures

-These are all things which do need to be addressed.
-But when we address them in a standalone way, we are not truly improving the energy efficiency of our homes.

-Second draft | The real problem is that most of that money which we spend on heating is going towards wasted energy – heat lost through issues with the fabric of the house itself.
-This is usually about windows which are single-glazed, doors which have gaps around the edges, and uninsulated floors, roofs, and walls.
-All of these mean that heat is lost from our homes.
+This is usually about windows that are single-glazed, doors that have gaps around the edges, and uninsulated floors, roofs, and walls.
+All of this means that heat is lost from our homes.

 The patchwork effect of single measures

 These are all things which do need to be addressed.
 But when we address them in a standalone way, we are not truly improving the energy efficiency of our homes.